 The units come in the form of hard copy print and as PDF documents via the programme website.
 Each unit is designed to be largely self-contained but recommended and further reading will be suggested.
 For each unit students will receive: a package of materials comprising text, copies of relevant regulations, Commission decisions and notices, judgments of the Court of First Instance and European Court of Justice, practical examples, questions and model answers to test your knowledge as you progress.

 All students will be eligible to attend two optional weekend seminars.
-The first will be held on 30th November/1st December 2019 and the second on 28th/29th March 2020.
+The first will be held in November 2020 and the second in March 2021.

 These seminars are an opportunity to meet and interact with course tutors as well as other students.
 The weekend seminars will be held at King’s College London.
 The seminars are not compulsory but are very beneficial and provide an excellent opportunity to meet fellow students, the programme director and programme authors.
 The weekend seminars will be audio and video recorded in full and will be accessible to students via the programme website after the event, allowing all students to benefit from the seminars.